privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 sizes will be `[0, 128B, 256B, 512B, 1KB, 2KB, 4KB, 8KB, 16KB, 32KB, 64KB, 128KB, 256KB, 512KB, 1MB,
 2MB]`.

+If the response message is larger than 2MB, an error is returned.

 ### Response Schema {#response-schema}

 The response MAY be compressed.
 The compression is applied independently to each compression group.
 That